swansonk14/SyntheMol/docs/mcts/README.md

 # SyntheMol-MCTS

-This directory contains instructions for reproducing the results from the paper [TODO](TODO), which uses the Monte Carlo tree search (MCTS) version of SyntheMol.
+This directory contains instructions for reproducing the results from the paper [Generative AI for designing and validating easily synthesizable and structurally novel antibiotics](https://www.nature.com/articles/s42256-024-00809-7), which uses the Monte Carlo tree search (MCTS) version of SyntheMol.

 ## Data